Current employer: ARUP

 How well did Plymouth prepare you for the challenges that you have faced, or will face, in your career?

-Plymouth University gave me all the tools to face the challenges in my future career; it gave me a high-level technical knowledge, helped me with multitasking, prioritising, working in teams, and also boosted my organisational and presentation skills.
-Studying at Plymouth University also helped me to cope with pressure and stress, such as getting accustomed to working as part of demanding projects.
+The University of Plymouth gave me all the tools to face the challenges in my future career; it gave me a high-level technical knowledge, helped me with multitasking, prioritising, working in teams, and also boosted my organisational and presentation skills.
+Studying at the University of Plymouth also helped me to cope with pressure and stress, such as getting accustomed to working as part of demanding projects.
 All in all, I think the whole course was structured in an order which prepared us for the UK engineering industry and professional environment.

-I would and I have already recommended Plymouth University to people because I know that it will give them – like it did for me – the proper knowledge and qualifications to pursue a career as an engineer in the UK industry.
+I would and I have already recommended the University of Plymouth to people because I know that it will give them – like it did for me – the proper knowledge and qualifications to pursue a career as an engineer in the UK industry.

 Inspired by this story?